nyu-cds/python-performance-tuning/_episodes/01-introduction.md

 teaching: 10
 exercises: 0
 questions:
-- What does it mean to profile a program?
+- "What does it mean to profile a program?"
-- What are the different types of profiling techniques?
+- "What are the different types of profiling techniques?"
-- How can profiling information be used?
+- "How can profiling information be used?"
 objectives:
-- Learn about different ways to profile a program.
+- "Learn about different ways to profile a program."
-- Understand how profile information can be used to improve a program.
+- "Understand how profile information can be used to improve a program."
 keypoints:
-- Profiling provides useful information on where to focus optimization efforts.
+- "Profiling provides useful information on where to focus optimization efforts."
-- Different techniques provide a variety of useful information.
+- "Different techniques provide a variety of useful information."
-- Profiling can have an impact on the performance of the program.
+- "Profiling can have an impact on the performance of the program."
 ---
 In order to optimize a program, it is essential to understand where the bottlenecks are.
 These are the places where the program is spending most of its time.
 A *profile* is a set of statistics that describes how often and for how long various parts of the program executed.